Houdini 19.5 Crowd simulations

 Quick start

-1. Press ⌃ Ctrl + LMB on the Simulate tool on the Crowds shelf tab.
-The tool will automatically build agents and a crowd source networks using the mocapbiped1 character built into Houdini.
+1. Press ⌃ Ctrl + on the Simulate tool on the Crowds shelf tab.
+The tool will automatically build agents and a crowd source network using the mocapbiped1 character built into Houdini.

-2. If you have terrain geometry you want the agents to walk across, select it and click Terrain on the Crowds shelf tab.
+2. If you have terrain geometry you want the agents to walk across, select the terrain geometry and click Terrain Foot Planting on the Crowds shelf tab.
+The terrain object will be added as an input to the static solver.

 Define an agent